-- 1. Generative adversarial networks (GANs) are relatively new (I. J. Goodfellow et al. 2014). - 2.
-GANs are a new way to build generative models P(x). - 3.
-Generative adversarial networks - Generative: Learns a generative model. - Adversarial: Trained in an adversarial setting - Networks: Use Deep Neural Networks
+- 1. Generative adversarial networks (GANs) are a new way to implicitly build generative models P(x) (I. J. Goodfellow et al. 2014).

+- 2. Generative adversarial networks

+- Generative: Learns a generative model.

+- Adversarial: Trained in an adversarial setting

+- Networks: Use Deep Neural Networks

-$1. \ \mbox{Which one is Computer generated}?$
+- 3. Which one is Computer generated?

-- 2. How do we generate a fake image? - 3.
+- 4. How do we generate a fake image? - 5.
 Can we generate a fake image from a random number?